pulumi/workshops/aws-advanced-cicd/README.md

 ## Part 1 - Set up your GitHub project

-This workshop picks up right were the Getting started left of, so we'll start with a sample application and basic infra pipeline.
+This workshop picks up right were the Getting Started workshop left off, so we'll start with a sample application and basic infra pipeline.

 ## Part 2 - Add compliance with Policy as Code